 About The Wotitzky Law Firm

 If you are looking for a law firm to help you draft your power of attorney, let The Wotitzky Law Firm be your one-stop destination.
-One of the oldest law firms in Southwest Florida, we take great pride in guiding you through every step of the way.
+Our lawyers have experience as the best family law attorney in Charlotte County, Florida, and we take great pride in guiding you through every step of the way.
 You can reach out to us at 941-639-2171 or by filling our online contact form to know more about our services.